choishingwan/PRS-Tutorial/docs/target.md

 ??? note "How many samples were excluded due to high heterozygosity rate?"
     - `7` samples were excluded

-# Check for mis-matched Sex information
+# Check for mismatching sex information

-Sometimes, sample mislabeling can occur and will lead to invalid results.
+Sometimes sample mislabelling can occur, which may lead to invalid results.
-A good indication of mislabeled sample is a mismatch between the biological sex and the reported sex.
+A good indication of mislabelled sample is a mismatch between biological sex and reported sex.
-If the biological sex does not match up with the reported sex, it is likely that the sample has been mislabeled.
+If the biological sex does not match up with the reported sex, the sample may have been mislabelled.

 Before performing sex check, prunning should be performed (see [here](target.md#filter-related-samples)).
 Sex check can then easily be carried out using `plink`